Bruhat and balanced graphs: The -index

 The second identity~\eqref{equation_lambda} follows by applying the involution $u \longmapsto \overline{u}$ and the relation $\overline{\kappa(u)} = \lambda(\overline{u})$. \end{proof}

 \begin{remark} {\rm Equation~\eqref{equation_kappa} is really Stanley's recursion~\cite{Stanley_d} for the $\ab$-index of a graded poset with rank function $\rho$, that is,

 This recursion follows directly by conditioning on the first non-zero element in a chain.
-Equation~\eqref{equation_kappa} can be proven by using that $\kappa(\Psi([x,y])) = (\av-\bv)^{\rho(x,y)-1}$, the fact that the $\ab$-index is a coalgebra homeomorphism~\cite{Ehrenborg_Readdy_c}, and that the $\ab$-indexes of graded posets span $\zab$. } \end{remark}
+Equation~\eqref{equation_kappa} can be proven by using the fact that $\kappa(\Psi([x,y])) = (\av-\bv)^{\rho(x,y)-1}$, the $\ab$-index is a coalgebra homomorphism~\cite{Ehrenborg_Readdy_c}, and the $\ab$-indexes of graded posets span $\zab$. } \end{remark}

 \begin{remark} {\rm The coalgebra $\zab$ does not have a counit.
 Philosophically speaking, the two identities~\eqref{equation_kappa} and~\eqref{equation_lambda} are a replacement for the defining relation of the counit since they both allow us to recapture the polynomial $u$ after applying the coproduct $\Delta$. } \end{remark}